hhvm/user-documentation/guides/hack/01-getting-started/02-tools.md

 [hack-mode] provides a major mode for Emacs users.

+If you use a different editor or IDE with [LSP support], configure it to use `hh_client lsp`; if you use [HHAST], you might want to configure it to use `vendor/bin/hhast-lint --mode lsp`, but keep in mind this will lead to your editor automatically executing code from a project when that project is opened;
+for this reason, the ALE integration has HHAST disabled by default, and Visual Studio Code prompts to confirm before executing it.

 ### Dependency Management

 Hack dependencies are currently managed using [Composer], which must be executed